 During the construction step, I marked the lower end of the half of the balanced line used for L2 with a distinctive color so it could be identified when connected to the source.
 After completing the antenna, I hoisted the balanced line end to a height of ~20’.
 The other end of the antenna was ~25’ above ground.

-The lower end of L2 of was connected to the ground port of an LDG RBA-4 4:1 voltage balun which is what I had available for use.
+The lower end of L2 of was connected to the ground port of an LDG RBA-4 4:1 balun which is what I had available for use at the time.
 See the note below regarding baluns.
 The lower end of the L1 section of the antenna was connected to the antenna port of the RBA-4.
 Figure-3 shows the balun connection.

-NOTE: For an unbalanced antenna like the W3EDP, you should use a 4:1 unun or a 4:1 current balun to provide the required impedance match as well as avoid ground/counterpoise losses associated with voltage baluns.
+NOTE: For an unbalanced antenna like the W3EDP, you should use a 4:1 current balun to provide the required impedance match as well as avoid ground/counterpoise losses associated with voltage baluns.
 At the time of the experiment, I only had a 4:1 voltage balun available.

 The RBA-4 was directly connected with a double-ended PL-259 coupler to the input port of an AIM-4170C analyzer.
 The analyzer was used to calculate and store the SWR curves for the 80 through 6 meter bands.
 The curves for each band are displayed below.
 Click the images to see the full-size display.